 The earliest stage of periodontal disease is called gingivitis (which is reversible) and is characterized by bleeding gums, especially when one brushes and flosses.
 If the disease is not addressed, it will progress to periodontitis, which is far more destructive, and is characterized by further gum deterioration, bone loss, and ultimately tooth loss.

-Scaling and root planing are the most common form of treatment for periodontal disease.
+Scaling and teeth-root planning are the most common form of treatment for periodontal disease.
 Scaling removes calculus (also called tartar) and plaque from the tooth surface above and below the gum line.
 Tooth-root planing improves the smoothness of the root’s surface and removes any remaining calculus.

 When the amount of plaque and calculus to remove is extensive, there is always the option to have the dentist numb the area to make the procedure comfortable for you.
 A combination of sonic and hand instruments are used in the procedure.
 The sonic instruments remove the large deposits of plaque and calculus.
 Hand instruments are then used to remove any remaining tartar and ensure all surfaces of the crown and root are clean and free of bacteria.
 Sensitivity and soreness may be present a few days following treatment and usually can be relieved with over-the-counter pain relievers.

 A follow-up visit with Luma Dental is usually scheduled for six weeks following treatment to check the improvement of gingival status, and regular intervals (3 month, 4 month and 6 month intervals are typical) thereafter to monitor the disease.
 The goals are to eliminate the active inflammation caused by bacteria and reduce the periodontal pockets around the teeth so they cannot trap plaque or calculus, thus maintaining the present bone height around the teeth.

 If you are looking for a dentist on Broadview or Danforth for dental scaling & tooth-root planning, please call Luma Dental at (416) 778-8084 to book an appointment.